-Table 8: Impact on fiscal revenues
+Figure 8: Impact on fiscal revenues

-Notes: Standard errors are in parentheses and are clustered at the municipality level. \\\, \\, and \ indicate significance at 1%, 5%, and 10% respectively.
-The mean of the dependent variable gives the average of the outcome variable in the treatment group during the pre-reform period (before 2010).
-The outcome is the municipality's total fiscal revenues per capita, as defined in Section 6.2.
+Notes: This graphs plots the estimates and 95-percent-confidence intervals from the leads-and-lags regression (see Equation (2)).
+The outcome is the municipality's total fiscal revenues per capita, as defined in Section 7.2.
 I exclude from the analysis the few municipalities for which the data are missing for at least one year over the period 2004-2018 (0.4 percent of the sample).
-Column 2 includes only rural municipalities, while Column 3 includes only urban municipalities.